Add water to your horse’s meals!

-Short answer - No, you don’t HAVE TO, but it’s best.
-And why is it best?
-For a few reasons:
+No, you don’t HAVE TO, but it’s best to add water to your horse’s meals for a few reasons:

 Water just added, in a few minutes this will be horse oatmeal.